Generated Allegheny Plateau creek valley scene representing Tionesta Creek in Pennsylvania, not an exact location photo

 Backup water

-Compare Kettle Creek, Pine Creek, or smaller colder tributaries when Tionesta is stained, warm, or too large to wade confidently.
+Compare Kettle Creek, Pine Creek, or smaller colder smaller streams when Tionesta is stained, warm, or too large to wade confidently.

-Recheck current Pennsylvania Fish & Boat Commission regulations and the trout-stocking section details before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Recheck current Pennsylvania Fish & Boat Commission rules and the trout-stocking section details before fishing.
 The stocked sections, permit requirements, and year-round lower-water rules matter more here than generic statewide assumptions.

 Best used as the flow and creek-character checkpoint for the day.
 Verify actual public pull-offs and posted property before treating the immediate gauge area as your main access.